orsonteodoro/oiledmachine-overlay/README.md

 A package also moves to legacy if the project is defunct.

-A package does not move to legacy if a newer replacement is found.
+A package does not move to legacy if a newer different package replacement is found or same ebuild found in the gentoo-overlay.

+A package does not move to legacy if the project's source code or possibly the dependency's source code was deleted.

 ## Packages